rust-lang/blog.rust-lang.org/posts/2023-11-09-parallel-rustc.md

 We recommend eight threads because this is the configuration we have tested the most and it is known to give good results.
-Values lower than eight will see smaller benefits.
+Values lower than eight will see smaller benefits, but are appropriate if your hardware has fewer than eight cores.
 Values greater than eight will give diminishing returns and may even give worse performance.

 If a 50% improvement seems low when going from one to eight threads, recall from the explanation above that the front-end only accounts for part of compile